LachlanNXT/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Model certainty

-is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The following images show the top 5 softmax probabilities for classification of each of the downloaded images:

 ![alt text][image3] ![alt text][image4]